jmrivas-SUPER-Lab/SUPERweb/content/form/contact.md

 ---
-date: "2019-02-25T13:38:41-06:00"
+date: "2021-06-14T15:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: Please reach out if you have questions or want to know more abou the SUPER-Lab
 draft: false
 formspree_form_id: id-from-formspree
 layout: split-right